Kerala Bridal Jewellery Buying Guide: Gold, Budget, and 2026 Trends

 Renting: The Savings

-Rental jewellery costs 10-15% of market value for a 2-3 day period, plus a refundable security deposit (20-30% of value).
+Rental jewellery typically costs 10-15% of market value for a 2-3 day period, plus a refundable security deposit (20-30% of value).
 For the same 100-sovereign set, total out-of-pocket cost runs Rs 8-10 lakh — a saving of nearly Rs 72 lakh.
 Major rental jewellers in Thrissur, Ernakulam, and Trivandrum maintain bridal collections indistinguishable from purchased sets.

 The Hybrid Approach